3DGenomes/TADbit/doc/source/tutorial_general.rst

    my_chrom = load_chromosome("some_path.tdb")

-*Note: While we do have saved and loaded information about TADs, raw Hi-C data is not stored in this way (this, in order to save space), and may be loaded again for each experiment:*
+*Note: while information about TADs can be saved, in order to save disk space, raw Hi-C data are not stored in this way but can be loaded again for each experiment:*

 ::